What is Aicardi-Goutières syndrome?

 - Magnetic resonance imaging (MRI) of the brain is a key diagnostic tool of AGS, as it can detect patterns in brain tissue that are characteristic of the disease.
 When testing for AGS, your child’s doctor will look for areas of calcium buildup (calcifications) as well as shrinking or unusually small (atrophy) areas of the brain.

 - Genetic testing can identify changes in one of the genes known to be associated with AGS.
-This analysis is done from a blood sample.
-The results, combined with other tests, can lead to a diagnosis of a specific type of AGS.
+This analysis is done from a blood, saliva, or cheek swab sample.

 Treatment for Aicardi-Goutières syndrome